ForceUniverse/dart-force/readme.md

 	forceServer.register(new GameReceiver());

+You can also annotate a class with the @Receivable annotation, so the system can pick up this class and automatically register these classes.

 ##### Dart Force mvc access #####

 You have access to the force mvc webserver if you do the following: